iszczesniak/cpp/templates/index.md

 name with a value of type `some_type`, e.g., `1` for a template parameter defined as `int I`.

-An example of a value template parameter definition:
+An example definition of a value template parameter:

 ```
 template <int N>